Lincoln County School District (Oregon)

 The Lincoln County School District is a public school district in the U.S. state of Oregon.
 The district serves the communities of Yachats, Waldport, Eddyville, Newport, Siletz, Lincoln City and Toledo.
 The district spans roughly 55 miles of the central Oregon Coast from Cascade Head south to Cape Perpetua, and encompasses about 1,000 square miles.

 Demographics

 Over half of the students in the district qualify for free or reduced lunch.

 In the 2009 school year, the district had 484 students classified as homeless by the Department of Education, which was 9.0% of students in the district.

+Governance

+Lincoln County School District elects five Board of Education members to do a variety of district operations such as appointing a superintendent to run day-to-day operations in the school district.
+The current board members are Peter Vince (Chair), Mitch Parsons, Natalie Schaefer, Jason Malloy, and Dave Cowden.
+The current superintendent is Majalise Tolan.